 The Risk Manager for the Branch oversees the management of all credit and market risks as well as the comprehensive control of risk.
-He also is the member of the Risk Exposure and Steering Committee, which is the key local credit approval body.
+He also is the member of the local Credit Risk Management, which is the key local credit approval body.